Before Project Babylon, Gerald Bull had some rather more practical pursuits. One of these was the Extended Range, Full Bore shell. Let’s take a look.

 And this is Gerald Bull’s Extended Range, Full Bore (EFRB) shell, also in 155mm.
-We can see that it’s much narrower and that it lacks a driving band.
+We can see that it’s much narrower.
+While this example doesn’t have the driving band on it, it should have one down near the base where the grey rubber ring is.
 There are also some curious nubs about the midsection.
-These nubs engage the rifling, filling the role of the driving band and ensuring the shell is spin-stabilized.
-Once we change that part of the structure, we can narrow the shell body and improve its aerodynamic qualities.
+These nubs help stabilize the longer shell in the gun barrel, since the rifling interface is lower.1 Once we change that part of the structure, we can narrow the shell body and improve its aerodynamic qualities.
 The end result was much improved range, though at the cost of accuracy.
 More range could be attained with base-bleed or rocket-assist packages for the shell base.
 Let’s get to some data.

 |Shell||Weight||Muzzle Velocity||Range||Probable Range Error||Probable Error in Line|